 - They will also help you make sure that your fuel tank is completely dry which is very much needed else you may end up in hassles here and there while taking out the bike.

-- As suggested by Gaurav in below comments with respect to safety, better ask any of your friends on the destination to carry petrol/fuel to the station OR get it yourself after reaching the station.
-Respect the safety of the whole train and do not indulge in practices of hiding fuel anywhere which can jeopardize the safety of the whole train.
+- As suggested by Gaurav in the below comments for safety, better ask any of your friends on the destination to carry petrol/fuel to the station OR get it yourself after reaching the station.
+Respect the safety of the whole train and do not indulge in practices of hiding fuel anywhere, which can jeopardize the safety of the whole train.
 Make sure that you know the nearest Petrol Pump at the destination so that you can tank up immediately after reaching there.

 - I filled Rs 30000 as the cost of the bike because it costs you Rs 100 for every Rs 10000 as insurance.
 So, based on your bike & its condition take a calculative risk.